 The HSGB is a forum for those interested in the work of the German philosopher G.W.F.Hegel (1770-1831), his predecessors and contemporaries, his followers and his critics.

-The HSGB was founded in 1979, and now has over 300 members.
-It publishes a journal, the Hegel Bulletin (formerly The Bulletin of the Hegel Society of Great Britain), which appears twice yearly (May and October), and since 2013 has been published by Cambridge University Press.
+The HSGB was founded in 1979, and now has over 200 members.
+It publishes a journal, the Hegel Bulletin (formerly The Bulletin of the Hegel Society of Great Britain), which appears three times a year (April, August and December), and since 2013 has been published by Cambridge University Press.
 The HSGB also holds an annual conference.
 It actively co-operates with other Hegel societies, particularly those in Germany and the USA.
-We encourage you to join us & subscribe to the Bulletin.
+We encourage you to join us and receive the Hegel Bulletin as part of your membership.

 - The HSGB now has a facebook page and a twitter account